 In March 2020, the WHO declared a global pandemic attributable to the outbreak and continued spread of COVID-19 that has had a significant impact throughout the global economy.
-In connection with the mitigation and containment procedures recommended by the WHO and imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, the Partnership implemented a variety of procedures to protect its employees, third-party business partners, and customers.
+In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, the Partnership implemented a variety of procedures to protect its employees, third-party business partners, and customers.
 The Partnership continues to provide essential products and services to its customers in a safe and reliable manner, and will continue to do so in compliance with mandated restrictions presented by each of the markets it serves.
-However, the Partnership continues to evaluate and react to the potential effects of a prolonged disruption and the related impacts on its results of operations.
-These items may include, but are not limited to: the financial condition of its customers; decreased availability and demand for its products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; and delays related to current and future projects.
-While its operational and financial performance may be significantly impacted by COVID-19, The Partnership cannot predict the duration or magnitude of the outbreak and its effects on its business, financial position, results of operations, liquidity or cash flows at this time.
+The Partnership continues to evaluate and react to the potential effects of a prolonged disruption and the continued impact on its results of operations.
+These items may include, but are not limited to: the financial condition of its customers; decreased availability and demand for its products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; delays related to current and future projects; and the effects of government stimulus efforts.
+While its operational and financial performance have been significantly impacted by COVID-19 in Fiscal 2020, the Partnership cannot predict the duration or magnitude of the outbreak and the total effects on its business, financial position, results of operations, liquidity or cash flows at this time.